IllDepence/sirtetris.com_2021_jekyll/hobby.md

 # Context
 *The world is full of interesting things to be discovered, learned, practiced.
 As one searches for new input, seeing what others are doing can be a source of inspiration, and advice from someone already into a specific thing can be of great help.
 Therefore I'd like to share what keeps me moving, learning, living and offer hints and resources for the potentially interested.*

-Apart from what’s shown here, be sure to also check out [the webring](https://webring.xxiivv.com/) linked at in the footer of the page.
+Apart from what’s shown here, be sure to also check out [the webring](https://webring.xxiivv.com/) linked at the bottom of the page.

 <!-- sep -->